-As soon as I saw the Salkan Backpacker, I just knew I had to review it.
-Salkan is a new brand from the UK, whose debut product promises to combine a gorgeous classic look with loads of functionality.
+As soon as I saw the Salkan Backpacker, I knew I had to review it.
+Salkan is a relatively new brand from the UK, whose debut product promises to combine a gorgeous classic look with loads of functionality.

 - Super stylish design

 - Fully height adjustable

 - Integrated main pack + day pack system

 - A bit on the heavy side

 The Salkan Backpacker has a beautiful vintage design, but it turns out this backpack isn’t just for looks.
 I was positively surprised by the durability and rain-resistant qualities of the materials used.